osm-search/Nominatim/docs/admin/Import-and-Update.md

 ## Choosing the Data to Import

-In its default setup, Nominatim is configured to import the full OSM data set for the entire planet.
+In its default setup Nominatim is configured to import the full OSM data set for the entire planet.
 Such a setup requires a powerful machine with at least 32GB of RAM and around 800GB of SSD hard disks.
 Depending on your use case there are various ways to reduce the amount of data imported.
 This